 185 State St., Boston, Massachusetts, 02109, USA, Boston, Massachusetts 02109, USA See on Map Fodor's Choice

-With rates that are considerably lower than most Waterfront hotels—as low as $119 in the off season—this hotel with an understated charm is an exceptional value.
-Unlike its hip sister property The Charlesmark, the Harborside is anchored throughout by a modern maritime theme that includes a generous use of teak and classic maps of the Boston waterfront.
-Many of the snug rooms have windows overlooking an interior atrium, which extends eight stories up to the roof.
-Some
+With rates that are considerably lower than most Waterfront hotels—as low as $119 in the off season—this hotel with an understated charm is a great value.
+Unlike its Back Bay sister property The Charlesmark, the Harborside is anchored throughout by a modern maritime theme that includes a generous use of teak and classic maps of the Boston waterfront, making you feel like you're aboard a cruise ship.

-rooms and common spaces have exposed brick.
-Amenities include flat-screen TVs, surround-sound stereo, and complimentary Wi-Fi.
 Faneuil Hall, Quincy Market, and the North End are all short walks away.

 For a great view, request a room overlooking the city; for a quieter stay, book a room that faces the interior atrium.
+However, keep in mind that atrium views aren't that scenic.